'Star Wars: The Last Jedi' is almost here: Everything we know

-While we have absolutely no early intelligence about the movie's plot, let's lead off with the 100 percent spoiler-free details for anyone who's been avoiding online trailers, toys and any other possible hints about what they might find when the film debuts.
+While CNET has now reviewed the movie, let's lead off with the 100 percent spoiler-free details for anyone who's been avoiding online trailers, toys and any other possible hints about what they might find when the film debuts.

 When you can watch 'The Last Jedi'